 - I sold my car before I left, so no payments there

-Once I’m fully back on my feet, I will be rejoining my gym, climbing a few times a week etc, so I do expect my expenses to go back up – but not having to pay rent right now compared to paying for hostels and Airbnb every month will, of course, make a massive difference.
+Once I’m fully back on my feet, I will be rejoining my gym, climbing a few times a week etc, so I do expect my expenses to go back up – but compared to paying for hostels and Airbnb every month, living at home makes a massive difference.

 I’m so grateful to have a family that is supporting me while I figure out my next steps, and really enjoying the savings no rent allows me – straight into the savings account, of course!

-Here is where working from home has really shown it’s downside.
-When Pete and I were travelling, we had a great work-life balance.
+Here is where working from home has really shown it’s a downside.
+When I was travelling, I had a great work-life balance.
 I have always been extremely disciplined with my work, so I always made sure I had time to get my job done each week, but we also managed to pack in so many activities.

 We were, literally, living the dream.